enkidevs/curriculum/java/java-fundamentals/default-methods/using-inner-classes.md

 ## Practice

-Which of the advantages of using inner classes is this statement describing: ‘It’s easier to understand how an inner class is to be used since it appears inside the class using it.’
+Which of the advantages of using inner classes is this statement describing: ‘It's easier to understand how an inner class is to be used since it appears inside the class using it.'

 ???